cbryant1000/EDA_Project2_Q4/README.md

 In particular, this project consists of some experiments with displaying EPA PM2.5 Emission data in the form of geographical maps of the United States.

+As you can probably tell, from looking at the script, I was also experimenting with the [plyr](http://cran.r-project.org/web/packages/plyr/index.html) and [dplyr](http://cran.r-project.org/web/packages/dplyr/index.html) packages.

+***

 1. [plot4.R](https://github.com/cbryant1000/EDA_Project2_Q4/blob/master/plot4.R) was the first attempted solution to this problem.
 No maps were involved.
 Instead, a barchart with facets was created using [ggplot2](http://ggplot2.org/).
 This plot enabled me to get an initial *look* at the data.

 ![](https://github.com/cbryant1000/EDA_Project2_Q4/blob/master/plot4.png)